 The CMUDI continues a long tradition of excellence in dietetic education that was begun by the Tri-City Dietetic Internship.
 Beginning in 1993, the program has been sponsored by CMU's Department of Human Environmental Studies.
 It is a unique partnership between a public university and several medical centers located in Alma, Bay City, Flint, Midland, Saginaw.
 These outstanding facilities provide program direction and learning experiences for interns.

-To promote the growth of a dynamic education program committed to preparing competent registration eligible dietitians to serve the nutrition needs of the community.
+To promote the growth of a dynamic education program committed to preparing entry-level registered dietitian nutritionists to serve the nutrition needs of the community.

-Related LinksAssessment PlanComputer MatchingEducation Requirements HandbookPolicies and ProceduresProgram Background
+Related LinksAssessment-Evaluation PlanComputer MatchingEducation Requirements HandbookPolicies and ProceduresProgram Background